Academy and Pathway Structure

 We know that we cannot do this work alone and have invited representation from many industries to join us in our work.
 With that, we are also continually looking for additional partners to join us as we move in this direction.
 If you have a specific person, business, or postsecondary connection you feel would greatly enhance this work, please direct them to the RCAS Community Partnership Opportunities page.

 How can we ensure that our students are prepared for jobs that are available globally, not just locally?

 Each of the RCAS Academies and pathways reflect the high-wage, high demand workforce development needs and opportunities that not only exist in the state of South Dakota, but globally.
 The only exception to this may be the Hospitality & Culinary Arts pathway.
 With this pathway, RCAS is being mindful of a regional and local need.
 Behind Agriculture, tourism is the 2nd largest industry in South Dakota and brings in about $2 billion annually.
 This industry is especially important to the Black Hills region and many RCAS patrons.
 Additionally, the Rapid City Office of Economic Development projects there will be high demand through 2025 for high-wage careers in the beverage and restaurant industry.

-In June of 2019, the RCAS Board of Education adopted new graduation requirements for the graduating class of 2024 and beyond that align with and enhance the South Dakota state requirements that were passed by the Board of Education Standards Committee in July 2018.
-Students will required to complete 24 credits that ensure they graduate college, career, and life ready.
+Students are required to complete 22 credits that ensure they graduate college, career, and life ready.
 To learn more about the graduation requirements for the graduating class of 2024 and beyond, click here.

 What are the Advanced Endorsements?